2022 GMC Canyon Trim Levels, Configurations & Comparisons.

 The AT4 automatically comes with Rear Park Assist.
 Otherwise, it shares the same safety features and driver-assist technology as the Elevation trim level.
 It has the same warranty coverage as before.
 It's probably worth noting here that all of the trim levels from the Elevation trim and up can be equipped with the optional diesel engine.
 The available 2.8-liter Duramax Turbo-Diesel 4-cylinder engine produces 181 horsepower with a massive 369 pound-feet of torque.

-Compare the 2022 GMC Canyon AT4 vs Denali Trim Level.
-What Is the Difference?
+Compare the AT4 vs Denali Trims.
+What is the difference?

 While the AT4 was built with off-road performance in mind, the Denali is all about convenience and a comfortable ride.
 It's the luxury model of the 2022 GMC Canyon.
 It comes equipped with the same V6 engine and 8-speed automatic transmission as before.
 It loses the Off-Road Package features of the AT4.
 The Denali now comes with the 8-inch infotainment screen that was optional for the AT4.